 The uptick in credit growth came mainly from retail sector loans, which rose 22.2 per cent at the end of December 2017.

-Mehta said the amount that the government will infuse into PNB as part of its recapitalisation programme will be utilised to support the growth in business rather than going for higher haircuts.
+Mehta said the amount that the government would infuse into PNB as part of its recapitalisation programme would be used to support growth in business rather than going for higher haircuts.
 “Capital will, of course, provide us an opportunity to take more haircuts but we may not like to take that.
 We want to use the capital for growth and not for taking haircuts and that’s what we are planning for.”